 The threats associated with the Coronavirus known as COVID-19 are dominating the news cycle.
 But it’s important to remember that, even during the pandemic, other deadly hazards haven't gone away.
 It’s spring, and tornadoes and other severe weather events are still ravaging the United States.

 Yes, COVID-19 is real.
-But its ongoing presence absolutely does not mean that you don’t have to worry about other life-threatening dangers.
+But its ongoing presence does not mean that you don’t have to worry about other life-threatening dangers.

 You Should Always Seek Shelter